 At Gartner, we believe that we are made better and stronger when we bring together individuals with diverse perspectives and experiences.
 Throughout the month of November, we are recognizing Native American Heritage Month by celebrating Native American culture.
 Learn more below.

 November is a time to honor Native Americans through celebrating and learning more about their rich and diverse cultures.
-By educating ourselves about Native American traditions, histories, contributions, achievements and sacrifices we can better understand the unique challenges Native Americans face and how to address them.
-Throughout the month, our associates have the opportunity to honor Native American cultures and history, and we are kicking off the heritage month with an interactive event about the historical significance of Native Americans in U.S. culture.
-Through this event, our associates will also learn about exhibits and resources to take an even deeper dive into how Native American history and culture has impacted the United States.
+By educating ourselves about Native American traditions, histories, contributions, achievements and sacrifices we can better understand the unique challenges they face and how to address them.
+Throughout the month, our associates have the opportunity to honor Native American cultures and history.
+To kick things off, our associates will be sharing biographies about influential Native Americans and their contributions.
+This offers a great opportunity for our associates to learn more about the impact that Native Americans have had and continue to have on our culture.